SonicSpace/Superstars-Encryption-USMs-Files/README.md

 [![Version](https://img.shields.io/badge/Free-3dae92)]()

-WannaCri And FFmpeg are an open-sourced application licensed under the MIT License.
+Python, WannaCri & FFmpeg are an open-sourced application licensed under the MIT License.

 This project is not affiliated with SEGA, SONIC TEAM & CRIWARE INC.
 All trademarks are the property of their respective owners.